TheOdinProject/curriculum/foundations/javascript_basics/function_basics.md

 By putting `animal` inside the parentheses of the `favoriteAnimal` function declaration, we are telling JavaScript that we will send *some* value to our `favoriteAnimal` function.
 This means that `animal` is just a **placeholder** for some future value.
 But what value are we sending?

-The fifth line, `favoriteAnimal('Goat')`, is where we are calling our `favoriteAnimal` function and passing the value `'Goat'` inside that function.
+In the fifth line, `favoriteAnimal('Goat')` is where we are calling our `favoriteAnimal` function and passing the value `'Goat'` inside that function call.
 Here, `'Goat'` is our argument.
-We are telling the `favoriteAnimal` function, "Please send `'Goat'` to the favoriteAnimal function and use `'Goat'` wherever the 'animal' placeholder is."
+We are telling the `favoriteAnimal` function, "Please send `'Goat'` to the `favoriteAnimal` function and use `'Goat'` wherever the `animal` placeholder is."
 Because of the flexibility that using a parameter provides, we can declare any animal to be our favorite.

 Here is a diagram to help you visualize how parameters are passed to a function, and how values get returned from it.